Position settings

 -

-External position ID label: The display label used for the external position ID field throughout the application.
+External position ID label: The display label used for the external position ID detail throughout FTE Tree.
 Change this to match the terminology your organization uses for external identifiers (e.g., "HRIS Reference", "SAP Position ID").
 Defaults to "External Position ID".

 -